-Select Provided or Not Provided if country of residence as at 30/06/2019 is populated.
+Select Provided or Not Provided if country of residence as at 30/06/2021 is populated.
 Leave blank if country of residence is Australia.

-Part B: Summary of 2019 tax return items
+Part B: Summary of 2021 tax return items

 Most items are self-explanatory.
 Items that have raised questions are discussed below.
-Both the AMMA statement and the SDS recommended formats must align with the AlIR as the labels in the tax return will be pre-filled according to what is reported in the corresponding fields in the AlIR.
+Both the AMMA statement and the SDS recommended formats must align with the AllR as the tax return will be pre-filled according to what is reported in the corresponding fields in the AllR.
 A list of these can be found in Attachment 2.

-- Only the amounts at 13P, 13Q, 13R, 13S, 13A, 13B and 20O are to include cents. - Income amounts are net of expenses. - An AMIT attribution amount cannot be a negative. - A non-AMIT amount can only be a negative at 13L, 13U, 20R or 20M. - 1.
-U item 13: Non-primary production Share of non-primary production income less net capital gains, foreign income and franked distributions

-C item 13: Non-primary production - Franked distributions from trusts
+- Only the amounts at 13P, 13Q, 13R, 13S, 13A, 13B and 20O are to include cents. - Income amounts are net of expenses. - An AMIT attribution amount cannot be a negative. - A non-AMIT amount can only be a negative at 13L, 13U, 20R or 20M. - U item 13: Non-primary production Share of non-primary production income less net capital gains, foreign income and franked distributions C item 13: Non-primary production - Franked distributions from trusts